Home

 It may be necessary to take risks at first, but long-term it will be necessary to have 'bottom surgery' to ensure that you can:

-• Stop tucking and taping your penis.
-Thus avoiding panic if a trip to the ladies toilets becomes essential; soreness from constant taping; and the painful UTIs that often result
+• Stop tucking and taping your penis, thus avoiding panic if a trip to the ladies toilets becomes essential; soreness from constant tucking and taping; and the painful UTIs that often result

 • Pass naked as a woman, e.g. at non-intrusive medicals, security body searches, in changing rooms, or when having to share a hotel room with another woman